-With the introduction of Universal Basic Education (UBE) and in line with the requirements of the programme, the School was subdivided into both junior and senior Schools.
+With the introduction of Universal Basic Education (UBE) and in line with the requirements of the program, the School was subdivided into both junior and senior Schools.
 Each School has its own Head Teacher and Sectional Head.
-The Administrator, Head Teacher and Sectional Heads form the Administrative Team of the School.
+The Administrator, Head Teacher, and Sectional Heads form the Administrative Team of the School.

-As a School, our primary function is to provide an enabling environment and opportunities to maximize sound learning in all it forms; intellectually, socially, emotionally, physically, technologically and spiritually.
-Consequently the school has since her inception in 1969, credibly produced high caliber of students, academically, morally and otherwise .
+As a School, our primary function is to provide an enabling environment and opportunities to maximize sound learning in all its forms; intellectually, socially, emotionally, physically, technologically, and spiritually.
+Consequently, the school has since her inception in 1969, credibly produced a high caliber of students, academically, morally, and otherwise.
 Our graduates have served the nation in various capacities worthy of emulation.

-MCSS have come a long way from the time the founding ‘Mothers’, the Sisters of Our Lady of Apostles began their worthy endeavour to bring Catholic Education to this special corner of the world.
-Our School is not a neighbourhood school of convenience like most Schools, rather, it is a destination School that is pursued and valued.
+MCSS has come a long way from the time the founding ‘Mothers’, the Sisters of Our Lady of Apostles began their worthy endeavor to bring Catholic Education to this special corner of the world.
+Our School is not a neighborhood school of convenience like most Schools, rather, it is a destination School that is pursued and valued.